Karl Felsko

-Karl Johann Felsko (Kārlis Johans Felsko; — 1919) was an architect and son of chief architect of Riga Johann Daniel Felsko.
+Karl Johann Felsko (Kārlis Johans Felsko; – 1919) was an architect and son of chief architect of Riga Johann Daniel Felsko.
 He was one of the leading architects during the building boom in Riga in the late 19th and early 20th century.
 There were more than 115 multi-story apartment and public buildings, factories and other buildings built following his designs.
 He was a master of Eclecticism style.
 His work, primarily seen in apartment buildings in Riga, included carefully placed filigree elements of order, cornices, pediments, garlands, cartouches, herms and more.
 His productivity decreased a great deal at the beginning of the 20th century with the introduction of Art Nouveau.

 Education

-The building arts accompanied Felsko from the cradle; his father was the chief architect of Riga Johann Felsko (1844—79).
+The building arts accompanied Felsko from the cradle; his father was the chief architect of Riga Johann Felsko (1844–1879).
 Karl Felsko received an excellent academic education.
-He attended the Riga Lutheran Congregational School and worked with his father in his private practice for three years, but, from 1863—65 he attended Siegen School of Architecture in Westphalia, Germany, then went on to continue his studies at the Berlin Architectural Academy and supplemented his experience and skills by working in the private practice of the German architects Hermann von der Hude and Julius Hennicke.
-From 1866—67 he studied at St. Petersburg Academy of Arts, where he was awarded the title of Free Artist.
+He attended the Riga Lutheran Congregational School and worked with his father in his private practice for three years, but, from 1863 to 1865 he attended Siegen School of Architecture in Westphalia, Germany, then went on to continue his studies at the Berlin Architectural Academy and supplemented his experience and skills by working in the private practice of the German architects Hermann von der Hude and Julius Hennicke.
+From 1866 to 1867 he studied at St. Petersburg Academy of Arts, where he was awarded the title of Free Artist.
 Upon returning to Riga he worked as a building inspector in Riga municipality and, at the same time, as an art and drawing instructor at Riga Craftsmen's School.
 From 1875 to 1887, Felsko was an assistant to the professors Johannes Koch and Gustav Hilbig at Riga Polytechnical Institute.